SihaoCheng/WD_models/README.md

 >> M_G:	[13 14]
 >> cooling ages: [ 1.31350174  2.74414148] Gyr
 ```
 The outputs are in unit of Gyr.
-The function `load_model` in the module reads a set of cooling tracks and returns a dictionary containing many useful functions for parameter transformation and grid data for ploting contours.
+The function `load_model` in the package reads a set of cooling tracks and returns a dictionary containing many useful functions for parameter transformation and grid data for ploting contours.
 The keys of this dictionary are listed in the section "output of the function `load_model`" below.

 With the argument `HR_bands`, one can change the passband for both the color index and absolute magnitude of the H--R diagram.
 It can be any combination from the following bands: